weberdaniel/reactive-cpp/README.md

 ## Contribution

 In SCRUM you usually find a DEFINITION OF DONE, telling what is expected of the code quality.
-In this case there is no scrum team, but still a Definition of Done is used as far as possible (Reviews are not always possible)
+In this case there is no scrum team, but still a Definition of Done is used as far as possible (Reviews are not always possible) - still i have to admit - whithout a proper review process working alone will never be comparable to working in a SCRUM team.

 ### The Definition of Done: